quinnreynolds/plasmaArc/README.md

 # README #

-Coupled MHD model for studying plasma arc behaviour.

-### What is this repository for? ###

-* Dynamics of weakly compressible thermal plasma arcs used in welding and arc furnace applications.
-* Live branches track ESI OpenFOAM releases unless otherwise indicated.
+A coupled magnetohydrodynamics solver for OpenFOAM, for studying the dynamic behaviour of weakly compressible thermal plasma arcs used in welding and metallurgical arc furnace applications.
+Live branches track ESI OpenFOAM releases unless otherwise indicated.

+Copyright (C) Quinn Reynolds and Mintek 2025-present

-### How do I get set up? ###
+### Installation ###

-To build plasmaArc:
+To build the solvers and support utilities for `plasmaArc`, you will need a working OpenFOAM installation and activated environment for same on your machine.
+If this is in place, you should be ok with the following after cloning the repository and changing directory to `plasmaArc`:

+* `cd code`
-* Clone
+* `./Allwclean`
-* wmake
+* `./Allwmake`

-Additional requirements:
+In addition to the solver itself this repository also contains the material properties and radiation libraries required for it to work, and a basic selection of solver-specific boundary conditions.
+Note that these will compile at the same time as the solvers when the `Allwclean`, `Allwmake` commands above are issued:

-* Thermophysical properties - compressibleFluidLut thermo module.
+* Thermophysical properties - `compressibleFluidLut` thermo module.
-* Radiation - greyPlasmaAbsorptionEmission module (please use P1 or other emission-aware models for correct behaviour).
+* Radiation - `greyPlasmaAbsorptionEmission` module (P1 or other emission-aware models are recommended for correct behaviour).
-* Boundary conditions - limitedTemperature, fixedCurrentDensity, variableCurrentCurrentDensity, etc.
+* Boundary conditions - `limitedTemperature`, `fixedCurrentDensity`, `variableCurrentCurrentDensity`, and `fixedLocationCurrentDensity`.

-### Contribution guidelines ###
+### Example cases ###

 * TBD